deshayk/deshayk/README.md

 ✍🏽 March 2022 Study Focus: Cloud Computing (AWS and Microsoft Azure) and Smart Contract and dApps development on the Ethereum network.
 (Solidity)

-💬 Ask me about: my tech journey, my favorite anime, or my latest blockchain project.
+💬 Ask me about:
+- Just finished working: Juju Kaisen (movies and series), Demon Slayer, Kotaro Lives Alone
+- Currently Watching: Blue Period
+- DeFi Project: Standard DAO

 🧑🏾‍🏫 Fun fact: One of my most memorable professional experiences incldues teaching over 200 wonderful ESL learners at a university in Northen China.
 My Chinese pronunciation isn't that great but that's what hours of practicing on Rosetta Stone is for.

 ## I’m currently learning

-- App Development & Ethical Hacking 👩🏾‍💻
+- App Development using Python 👩🏾‍💻
-- Blockchain & Smart Contracts ⛓
+- Blockchain & Smart Contracts on the Ethereum Network ⛓
 - Cloud Computing ☁️

 ## Teacher Turned Techie